-Mesothelioma is a type of cancer, primarily seen in people who suffered exposure unnecessarily to high amounts of asbestos.
-It begins in the linings of the lungs, heart, or stomach, and can spread to other parts of the body.
-All cases of mesothelioma will progress individually, with no certain cure rate.
-Treatments for mesothelioma include efforts to mitigate cancer cells like radiation, surgery, and removal of fluid from the chest.
+Mesothelioma is a type of cancer that is primarily seen in people who suffered from exposure to asbestos while on the job.
+It begins in the linings of the lungs, heart, or stomach, and it can spread to other parts of the body.
+Mesothelioma has no cure, and it’s usually diagnosed in the late stages when victims don’t have much time left.

-Lung cancer differs from Mesothelioma, but it is even more serious.
 Lung cancer is considered the top cancer-related killer in the United States.
 Asbestos workers may be at an increased risk for lung cancer if they have a history of smoking or any lung-related health conditions.

-Like most other cancers, lung cancer will vary from person to person and can present itself on a number of different stages.
-Possible treatments for lung cancer include typical chemotherapy medications and radiations, surgery to remove the cancer, and immunotherapy.
+Based upon your doctor’s findings, you may undergo further testing to make a diagnosis.
 As you might expect, the costs and complications of illness from asbestos are high.
 Not only are they a financial burden, they are physically, emotionally, and socially draining conditions.

 If you receive an asbestos-related diagnosis, you should call a mesothelioma lawyer at Pintas and Mullins.
 We have resources that benefit those who have been harmed by asbestos, and we are happy to share this information with you and your loved ones.